 Jon had the veal piccata with lemon and parsley sauce!
 Sorry, if you are reading this on an empty stomach.
 Equally as delicious and incredible.

 After lunch, Jon and I decided to check out the castle and fortress Guilio.
 It wasn’t quite open yet, but the staff took pity on us and let us through.
 Although very little was described in English, I had Rick’s App and it walked us through a little bit.
-Some of the information was incomplete and I just tried my best on “Wikipedia-ing” it as much as I could and translating the Italian.
+It made touring Rome so much easier.
+However, some of the information was incomplete and I just tried my best on “Wikipedia-ing” it as much as I could and translating Italian.

 HISTORY of CASTELL

-The town of Ostia Antica today is very much a small town filled with gorgeous old Italian buildings, I plan to return some day and see this “new” town to explore that became the new center for the area.
+Additionally, the town of Ostia Antica today is still a small town today and filled with gorgeous old Italian buildings, I plan to return someday and see this “new” town to explore that became the new center for the area.

-I am typically not OVERWHELMED by museums.
+Typically, I am not OVERWHELMED by museums.
 Travel with Wendy began a few years ago but I’ve been traveling my whole life.
-My first real trip I remember was to Disney World in Florida and a stop off in D.C. when I was about nine or ten.
+The first real trip I remember was to Disney World in Florida and a stop off in D.C. when I was about nine or ten.
 We walked through every important U.S. monument Washington, D.C. had to offer.
 Then again at thirteen, our family bravely made a cross-country trip from New York to California for a month (before Chevy Chase’s – VACATION even hit the movie theaters.)
 From the Badlands of South Dakota to Mount Rushmore to the Grand Canyon – seen it, love them all.
-Let me just tell you, this girl has been blessed with museums and travel.
+Nevertheless, let me tell you, this girl has been blessed with museums and travel.
 Thanks, Mom and Dad!

 The Ostia Antica Archeological Museum left me speechless and wanting more time to explore and discover.
-This ancient city is so unassuming as we made our way to the entrance that I questioned myself as to the validity of the directions.
+Furthermore, this ancient city is unassuming and we made our way to the entrance at least I hoped it was the entrance.
+I questioned myself as to the validity of the directions.
 On our walk through the park, I saw a historian docent/gardener/caretaker who watched me as I “oohed and aahhhed.”
 I have worked at living museums before and these wonderful preservers and protectors of history are my people.
 I glanced at the old man with smiling eyes and I know we have kindred hearts.

 I sometimes take it a little too seriously like I did in Greece but most people appreciate my possessiveness and interference when there is disrespectful behavior.
 Jon sometimes bolts in the other direction if I am causing too much of a scene, HA!
 But, he is also use to this and doesn’t even try to stop me, he knows where my heart is coming from ~